9 Raffle Games to Help You Raise More Money

 Final Thoughts: Raffles That Raise More

-Raffles are more than side games—they're revenue multipliers.
+Raffles are more than side games.
+They are revenue multipliers.
 By picking the right format for your audience, pairing it with great prizes, and marketing effectively, you can double or triple your fundraising totals.

 How to run a raffle fundraiser covers planning, legal requirements, pricing, and execution.
+See silent auction software for a full platform overview.
 Create your auction to add raffles and ticketing to your next fundraiser.

 Frequently asked questions